prebid/prebid-server-java/docs/endpoints/openrtb2/auction.md

 ```

 PBS receiving a request for an interstitial imp and these parameters set, it will rewrite the format object within the interstitial imp.
 If the format array's first object is a size, PBS will take it as the max size for the interstitial.
 If that size is 1x1, it will look up the device's size and use that as the max size.
 If the format is not present, it will also use the device size as the max size.
 (1x1 support so that you don't have to omit the format object to use the device size)
-PBS with interstitial support will come preconfigured with a list of common ad sizes.
+PBS with interstitial support will come preconfigured with a list of common huaweiAd sizes.
 Preferentially organized by weighing the larger and more common sizes first.
 But no guarantees to the ordering will be made.
 PBS will generate a new format list for the interstitial imp by traversing this list and picking the first 10 sizes that fall within the imp's max size and minimum percentage size.
 There will be no attempt to favor aspect ratios closer to the original size's aspect ratio.
 The limit of 10 is enforced to ensure we don't overload bidders with an overlong list.
 All the interstitial parameters will still be passed to the bidders, so they may recognize them and use their own size matching algorithms if they prefer.

 #### Currency Support

-To set the desired 'ad server currency', use the standard OpenRTB `cur` attribute.
+To set the desired 'huaweiAd server currency', use the standard OpenRTB `cur` attribute.
 Note that Prebid Server only looks at the first currency in the array.

 ```
     "cur": ["USD"]